jamo1909/HackerRank-SQL/README.md

 # HackerRank-SQL
-Answers to SQL problems from HackerRank
+My answers to SQL problems from HackerRank